estatewatch/estatewatch.github.io/content/estates/southacton.md

 In January 2021, Ealing Council commenced compulsory purchase proceedings to remove remaining leaseholders from the next phase of the scheme.

+In October 2023, the last family residing in this phase of the scheme was [forcibly evicted](https://www.bbc.co.uk/news/articles/cx8rv0q9z9go) from their home.

 ---

 __Links:__